pramnora/bat/README.md

 3 - [CTRL] + [LEFT ARROW]/or, [RIGHT ARROW] moves the cursor 1 word at a time...going either backwards/forwards.

+4 - Pressing function key: [F7], will give you full command history listing...showing all the commands you had typed in before.

 ## My own personal experience with using MS DOS

 Myself, I'm most definitely not an 'expert' when it comes to understanding how to use MS DOS; instead, I would honestly class myself as being a mere 'beginner'.